 IR = (Portfolio Rate of Returns – Benchmark Rate of Returns) / Tracking Error

-Tracking error, on the other hand, is the standard deviation of such investment portfolio’s excess returns with respect to the benchmark.
+Tracking error, on the other hand, is the standard deviation of such an investment portfolio’s excess returns with respect to the benchmark.

 To determine the annualised Information ratio, one needs to multiply IR by the square root of 252.
 It’s the count of days in which trading takes place in a year.